 Note the word 'operate', for Caudwell Mill is more than a museum, it is an actual working mill, using historic milling equipment, most of which dates from before 1914.
 The milling machinery is still driven by the Victorian system of leather belts and pulleys.
-There are 22 pairs of roller mills, 2 purifiers, and 4 plansifters used to create fine flour.
+There are 22 pairs of roller mills, two purifiers, and four plansifters used to create fine flour.

 Information panels help explain the milling process and the history of the Caudwell's Mill as you follow a self-guided tour over 4 floors of the old mill building.

 We came to Caudwell's Mill on a wet, grey day in September; not the sort of day to hang about outside and take photos, but I did anyway!
 As you approach the mill it is partly screened by tall trees, so it appears wrapped in greenery.
 There is a path that crosses the leat outflow, with a picnic table amid the trees.
 It is a very pretty spot, somewhat at odds with the more industrial looking mill buildings.